A Biology Teacher Ponders Death

 I Believe in Magic (In a Way)

-Expanding the scope and meaning of theology is a goal that I pursue both personally and professionally.
+Expanding the scope and meaning of theology is a personal and professional goal.

-Inspired by my seminary mentor, Urban T. Holmes, III, I have always favored an experiential and existential way of doing theology over a classical and dogmatic one.
-The former starts with human questions.
-The latter starts with divine answers.
+Thanks to Urban T. Holmes, III, my seminary mentor, I have always preferred an experiential and existential approach to theology over a classical and dogmatic one.
+The former starts with human questions, while the latter starts with divine answers.

 Theology has always been concerned with supernatural beings.
-This makes sense, since our species developed self-awareness and wondered about our origin, location, and destiny.
-We also needed protection from the unknown and frightening forces of nature around us.
-We assumed that everything was controlled by spiritual entities that resembled us, but were more powerful.
+This makes sense since our species developed self-awareness and wondered about our origin, location, and destiny.
+We also needed protection from nature's unknown and frightening forces.
+We believed that spiritual beings that resembled us but were more powerful were in charge of everything.
 Different cultures gave these entities different forms, but their existence was taken for granted.
 Theology started when some people tried to understand and speak on their behalf.
 They could be considered the first clergy.
-But in an entirely magical world, they could also be seen as the first magicians.
+But they could also be seen as the first magicians in an entirely magical world.
 Theology originated as the study of magic.

 The word magic has many meanings and interpretations.
-It can evoke a sense of wonder, such as when we witness a first kiss.
+It can evoke a sense of wonder, such as when witnessing a first kiss.
 It can imply a mysterious phenomenon that defies logical explanation.
-It can be a simple trick that entertains children, like your uncle Joe's quarter act, or a spectacular show that dazzles millions, like David Copperfield's illusions.
+It can be a simple trick entertaining children, like your Uncle Joe's quarter act, or a spectacular show that dazzles millions, like David Copperfield's illusions.
 When I think of magic, I think of two of my favorite theologians, Penn and Teller.

 I admire them greatly.
 I also regard them as theologians.
-As I mentioned, theology originated from the study of magic, and in my view, it remains so despite the scientific and scholarly advancements it has gained over the thousands of years since its inception.
+As I mentioned, theology originated from the study of magic.
+I believe it remains so despite the scientific and scholarly advancements it has gained over the thousands of years since its inception.
 People still pursue it and offer it to others.
 The only difference is that we now understand its mechanisms.

 Penn and Teller are masters of their craft.
-They have earned a fortune by satisfying our desire—a moment when logic and reality are defied and the impossible happens.
-We long for that rare moment when we can escape from the consequences, the responsibility, and the limitations of our lives and see our dreams come true regardless of our flaws and mistakes.
+They have earned a fortune by satisfying our desire for a moment when logic and reality are defied, and the impossible happens.
+We long for that rare moment when we can escape from our lives' consequences, responsibilities, and limitations and see our dreams come true regardless of our flaws and limitations.

-The term “illusions” is used by magicians to describe their acts.
-Like David Copperfield, who performs his magic and lets you wonder how he did it, most of them leave room for doubt.
+The word "illusions" is what magicians use to describe their tricks.
+Like David Copperfield, who performs his magic and lets you wonder how he did it, most leave room for doubt.
 You see it happen, but you know it can't be real.
 They tease your appetite for the impossible but never satisfy it.

 Penn and Teller are different from other magicians.
 They perform some of the most intricate illusions possible, but they always explain how they did it.
-They acknowledge that magic exists, but it is a product of the human mind and perception, not a property of the universe.
+They acknowledge that magic exists but is a product of the human mind and perception, not a property of the universe.
 They want you to enjoy the beauty of the illusion, but they also want you to appreciate the self-awareness that comes with understanding how it works.
-They are theologians in the best sense of the word.
+They are theologians, in the best sense of the word.

 We create and need illusions such as poetry, art, music, love, justice, and freedom.
 They are magical things that we make happen.